Start the Game in an Arena

 Not every Arena starts from the same place.
 The AME3 Playbook defines three entry points depending on the Arena’s starting situation.

-- Entry Point 2.2 — Existing Work System with Agile and Lean Practices.
-Start here when the Arena takes over an existing product that already operates with Scrum, Kanban, Lean, or similar practices.
+- Entry Point 2.2: Existing Work System with Agile and Lean Practices.
+Start here when the Arena provides a governance frame for an existing product that already operates with Scrum, Kanban, Lean, or similar practices.

-- Entry Point 2.3 — Established Product without Agile and Lean Practices.
-Start here only when urgency is high.
-This applies to established products and services that have not yet adopted agile or lean ways of working.
+- Entry Point 2.3: Established Product without Agile and Lean Practices.
+Start here only when urgency is extreme.
+In most cases, section 3 is the better path.

 This path applies when the enterprise creates a brand-new Arena for a new product or service.
 You start with a clean slate and full freedom to design the Arena from the ground up.

-Appoint an Owner who will be accountable for the success of the Arena Product.
+Appoint an Arena Owner who will be accountable for the success of the Arena Product.
 Appoint a System Lead who will build and maintain an effective work system.
 These two leadership functions form the foundation of the Arena.
-They must be held by different people — the separation ensures balanced decision-making between product direction and work system effectiveness.
+They must be held by different people.
+The separation ensures balanced decision-making between product direction and work system effectiveness.

 2.1.2 Ensure Ambition

 Verify that a clear Ambition exists for this Arena.
 The Ambition defines the purpose, expected successes, and constraints including financial boundaries.
-If the Ambition was already formulated during the enterprise setup (Step 1.6), review it with the newly appointed Owner and System Lead.
+If the Ambition was already formulated during the enterprise setup (Step 1.6), review it with the newly appointed Arena Owner and System Lead.
 Make sure it is understood and actionable.
+In the best case, both were already involved in the Tournament and shaped the Ambition together with the Accountable Representatives.

 2.1.3 Set Initial Goal

-The Owner sets the first Goal — a strategic objective that provides direction for the Arena’s initial work.
+The Arena Owner sets the first Goal, a strategic objective that provides direction for the Arena’s initial work.
 The Goal defines what needs to be achieved within one to nine Matches.
 It translates the broad Ambition into a concrete, time-bound objective.

 2.1.4 Define Initial Team